News from the Bench

 Monoclonal antibody is produced by immunizing animals with synthetic phospho-threonine-proline-containing peptides .
 This antibody is a mouse IgM clone and can be recognized by anti-mouse Ig (whole molecule) secondary antibody.
 Antibody is purified by protein A chromatography.

 The MAPK and CDK families of serine/threonine protein kinases play important roles in cell signaling and cell cycle control.
 These kinases phosphorylate threonine or serine followed by a proline residue (1-6).
-To study and discover new MAPK and CDK substrates, Cell Signaling Technology has developed antibodies that bind to phospho-threonine followed by proline.
+To study and discover new MAPK and CDK substrates, Cell Signaling Technology has developed antibodies that bind to phospho-threonine or phospho-serine followed by proline.